sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 </button>
 ```

-##Modules
+###Modules

 Modules act as the hub and central access point for their subsystem; if you need access to the functionality within a subsystem, you start with the Module.
 Modules are singletons that are instantiated automatically by the framework when access is explicitly requested in executing code, or when the Module becomes “relevant” due a context shift.
 All program elements that are part of the Module are explicitly declared as such; these elements include Ribbon Buttons, Tools, Galleries, Combo Boxes, Edit Boxes, Palettes, and other controls, as well as application Panes and Docking Panes.
 The well-defined relationship between a Module and its associated components lets the application initialize, un-initialize, and remove entire subsystems as a whole.

 Most of the logic in the UI level should reside in a module or a helper (non-UI) class the module directly manages.
 For example, when writing a button, the button class itself should have no business logic in it; all the logic should be centralized in its parent module.
 Centralizing the business logic reduces the spaghetti-effect.
-For example, instead of several buttons each listening to a particular event, it’s better to have one module listen to the event and each button instead polls the module in OnUpdate.
+For example, instead of several buttons each listening to a particular event, it’s better to have one module listen to the event and each button instead polls the module in *OnUpdate*.

 Modules also support several patterns to make centralizing business logic much easier; for instance, modules automatically load whenever one of their plug-ins load.
 For example, in most cases a button on the ribbon doesn’t load until it is clicked.
 When this happens, the button’s parent module is also loaded; similarly, when a dock pane loads, its parent module also loads.
 Modules also have a pattern for working with panes.
 Modules are automatically notified whenever one of its panes are activated, deactivated, opened, or closed.
-This means your module doesn’t have to listen to the Framework’s ActivePaneChanged event and filter for the relevant panes; instead, modules are given direct notification that one of their panes changed.
+This means your module doesn’t have to listen to the Framework’s *ActivePaneChanged* event and filter for the relevant panes; instead, modules are given direct notification that one of their panes changed.

-##Declaring Modules in DAML
+####Declaring Modules in DAML

 Modules are declared within the root ArcGIS element, but must be further enclosed within a modules container element.
-The autoLoad attribute is used to control whether the module is loaded just-in-time (JIT)—the default—or loaded automatically when the application starts.
-In almost all cases, autoLoad should be set to false.
+The *autoLoad* attribute is used to control whether the module is loaded just-in-time (JIT)—the default—or loaded automatically when the application starts.
+In almost all cases, *autoLoad* should be set to false.

 ```xml
 <modules>